to the Past

 of disapproval; she was, even back in her day, a stalker-wary celebrity.

-He accurately read her expression and worried that what they were
+He accurately read her expression and worried that they talked about

 asked, more teasingly than curiously, while looking back over at Len